 On June 9, 2022, AerCap Ireland Limited ("AerCap Ireland") (as representative claimant on its own behalf and on behalf of all other insureds under its contingent and possessed insurance policy (the "C&P Policy")) commenced a claim in the Commercial Court in London, England against the insurers under its C&P Policy.
 The trial is scheduled to commence in October 2024.
 As of March 31, 2024, this claim covered 113 aircraft and 23 spare engines owned by AerCap Ireland and its affiliates (including spare engines owned and managed by a related party) and three managed aircraft, all formerly leased to Russian airlines at the time of Russia's invasion of Ukraine.
 During the year ended December 31, 2023, AerCap Ireland and other insureds under the C&P Policy received approximately \$1.3 billion in respect of certain of these aircraft and spare engines (including certain managed aircraft and certain spare engines owned and managed by a related party) pursuant to insurance settlements under certain other insurance policies.
-As a result, as of March 31, 2024, AerCap Ireland's claim (as representative claimant on its own behalf and on behalf of all other insureds under the C&P Policy) under the Aircraft Hull and Spares and Equipment Coverage section of the C&P Policy was approximately in the amount of \$2.2 billion.
-AerCap Ireland's alternative claim (as representative claimant on its own behalf and on behalf of all other insureds under the C&P Policy) under the Aviation "War and Allied Perils" Coverage section of its C&P Policy remains in the amount of \$1.2 billion.
+As a result, as of March 31, 2024, AerCap Ireland's claim (as representative claimant on its own behalf of all other insureds under the C&P Policy) under the Aircraft Hull and Spares and Equipment Coverage section of the C&P Policy was approximately in the amount of \$2.2 billion.
+AerCap Ireland's alternative claim (as representative claimant on its own behalf or on its own behalf and on behalf of all other insureds under the C&P Policy) under the C&P Policy under the C&P Policy under the C&P Policy.